 Financial constraints have a strong moderate effect on the relationship between capital and firm performance.
-In particular, financial constraints have a negative effect on the relationship.
+In particular, financial constraints harm the relationship.
 Several studies have confirmed this.
-For example, Altaf and Ahmad (2019), who tested the moderating effect of financial constraints on 437 non-financial firms in India.
+For example, Altaf & Ahmad (2019)(Altaf & Ahmad, 2019), who tested the moderating effect of financial constraints on 437 non-financial firms in India.
 They found that there is a positive relationship between working capital and firm performance, where the relationship will be stronger in companies with low financial constraints.
 However, this relationship will weaken in companies with high financial constraints.
-In line with these findings, Banos-Caballero et al. (2014) also found the same thing in non-financial companies in the UK.
+In line with these findings, Baños-caballero et al. (2014) also found the same thing in non-financial companies in the UK.
 Financial constraints provide strong support for the relationship between working capital and firm performance.
-This implies an optimal level of investment in working capital that balances costs and benefits and maximizes firm value.
-Several other studies, also confirmed their findings, e.g. Altaf and Shah (2017), Kowsari and Shorvarzi (2017), Laghari and Chengang (2019), and Kaushik and Chauhan (2019).
-Therefore:
+This implies an optimal level of investment in working capital that balances costs and benefits and maximizes firm value (Altaf & Ahmad, 2019; Kowsari & Shorvarzi, 2017; Laghari & Chengang, 2019; Setianto & Hayuningdyah, 2020).

-H2: financial constraints have a negative moderating effect on the relationship between capital and financial performance, where the relationship will be stronger when financial constraints are low, and vice versa.
+H2: Financial constraints have a negative moderating effect on the relationship between capital and financial performance, where the relationship will be stronger when financial constraints are low, and vice versa.